rubenv/angular-gettext-website/contents/dev-guide/annotate/index.md

 Depending on the value of `COUNTEXPR`, either the singular string or the plural string will be selected.

 Inside the strings, you can use any variable that is available in the scope.
-In the example above we are using the `{{count}}` expression, which is also used as the value of the `translate-n` attribute.
-It doesn't have to be like this: you can use any variable that's available.
+A special `$count` variable is also available, which resolves to the value of the `translate-n` attribute.

 The `translate-n` attribute accepts any valid Angular.JS expression, even functions.